International Event

 Ros described riding Michele and Archie Saul’s Lordships Graffalo (“Walter”) as “a privilege”.
 She said: “He absolutely loves it.
 When he sees a fence he gets into a great balance and he never seems to tire.
 I wouldn’t class myself as a fast rider, but I seem to be speedy on Walter.”

-Gemma, who may have an advantage tomorrow because she spends a lot of time doing pure show jumping, described Chris and Lisa Stone’s Chilli Knight as “such a genuine little horse – if he sees a fence with flags, he will take me towards it.
+Gemma Stevens and Chilli Knight are in third place, a fence behind Ros.
+Gemma who may have an advantage tomorrow because she spends a lot of time doing pure show jumping, described Chris and Lisa Stone’s Chilli Knight as “such a genuine little horse – if he sees a fence with flags, he will take me towards it.
 He has come out of today smiling his head off.”
+However, Gemma has only a 0.3 penalty lead over Ireland’s Austin O’Connor,

 Austin O’Connor with COLORADO BLUE (IRL).
 Photo: Irish Eventing Times

 Harry Meade, who also had flag penalties rescinded, repeated his feat of a fortnight ago at Kentucky by steering both his rides, Superstition and Cavalier Crystal, around inside the time.
-He is now fifth and seventh, his horses split by German Olympian Christoph Wahler on D’Accord FRH, sixth.
+He is now placed in fifth with Superstition and seventh with Cavalier Crystal.

 Ian Cassells with MASTER POINT [ISH] (IRL) .
 Photo: irish Eventing Times